How to Make a Professional Email Signature in 3 Steps (+ Examples)

 5. Use Color to Create an Eye-catching Signature

-6. Include Links to Your Site’s Most Popular Pages
+6. Include Links to Specific Web Pages

 7. Maintain Your Brand’s Color Scheme